Biased elementary doctrines and quotient completions

-Thanks to the above lemma, for every weak product $\mathsf{p}_i:W\to X_i$, for $\lel{1}{i}{n}$, of the objects $X_1,\dots,X_n\in\CC$, we can define the sub-poset of $\PP(W)$ of those elements $\alpha$ such that for some (and hence for all) commutative diagram as in (\ref{diagram: proof-irrelevant of W}) satisfies
+\begin{dfn} \normalfont Let $\Pdoc$ be a biased elementary doctrine.
+For every weak product $\mathsf{p}_i:W\to X_i$, for $\lel{1}{i}{n}$, of the objects $X_1,\dots,X_n\in\CC$, we define the sub-poset of $\PP(W)$ of those elements $\alpha$ such that for some (and hence for all) commutative diagram as in (\ref{diagram: proof-irrelevant of W}) satisfies